rafflenno7/2026_Year9_GameDev_Capstone/README.md

 # 2026_Year9_GameDev_Capstone

 13/5
-started working on the background and map where charachter is goin to be standing on
+finished working on the and map where charachter is goin to be standing on starting to work on background

 12/5/2026
-finsished working on charachter animations
+finsished working on charachter animations and started working on maop

 11/5/2026
-Started working on my game and changed a bit of what the ends going to look like
+Started working on my game and changed a bit of what the ends going to look like and charchter animations

 5/5/2026
 -Capstone booklet